Faruq-Hameed/java_prgm_1_-_2/java_2/README.md

 # Terminal Operations
 Common terminal operations: the count method for counting the number of values on a list, the forEach method for going a through list values, the collect method for gathering the list values ​​into a data structure, and the reduce method for combining the list items.
-The count method informs us of the number of values in the stream as a long-type variable.
+- The count method informs us of the number of values in the stream as a long-type variable.

+- The forEach method defines what is done to each list value and terminates the stream processing.
+- You can use the collect method to collect stream values into another collection.
+The example below creates a new list containing only positive values.
+The collect method is given as a parameter to the Collectors object to which the stream values ​​are collected - for example, calling Collectors.toCollection(ArrayList::new) creates a new ArrayList object that holds the collected values.